-Why “BEAUTY”?
-“To encounter beauty is to be confronted with a terrible and wonderful possibility of more.
+Why “BEAUTY?”
+“To encounter beauty is to be confronted with the terrible and wonderful possibility of more.
 When the Ugly Duckling of the classic children’s fable first saw the Swan, he was filled with “shame and longing."
 Our stories this season tell what happen when the beauty of language and meaning, physical power, love, art, taste, or friendship dare our ordinary heroes toward their extraordinary destinies.
 Their transformations will thrill, provoke, charm, and move us.
 Join us.
-Let Beauty ready us all together to a deeper dimension of being." — Tom Key, Artistic Director
+Let Beauty ready us for a deeper dimension of being." — Tom Key, Artistic Director

 THEATRICAL OUTFIT’S 2018-2019 SEASON